colinchilds/Koddle/README.md

 # Koddle
-Koddle is a simple framework built on top of vertx with Kotlin.
+Koddle is a simple web framework built on top of [Vert.x](https://vertx.io/) with Kotlin.
 It allows you to define your routes, validation, and authorization through Swagger documentation.
-It should allow for very quick creation of microservices with very little boilerplate.
+It should allow for very quick creation of microservices with very little boilerplate, and forces you to write good API docs in the process.
 See the [kotlin-vertx-template example repo](https://github.com/colinchilds/kotlin-vertx-template) for an idea of how to create a microservice using Koddle.

 ## Controllers
+Below is an example of a basic controller.
 Koddle uses Kotlin coroutines so your controller methods and DB calls should all suspend.
-Below is an example of a basic controller.

 ```kotlin
 class InventoryController(private val inventoryRepo: InventoryRepo) : BaseController() {